40 Hours Eucharistic Adoration

 Participating Church Groups

-Our thanks to the following for their commitment to this initaitive:
+Our thanks to representatives of the following groups for commiting to this prayer initaitive: